 Let’s face it, not all kiddos jump at the thought of learning during the summer.
 When they hear “learning,” they often equate it with bookwork and solving math problems.
 Summer learning isn’t like traditional schoolwork, though.

 I have a couple of other posts about how summer is a great time for learning life skills and how learning happens naturally during the summer.
 And, luckily, reading is a great way to keep the mind sharp without the pressures of regular school work, too.

 Let me be entirely honest.
-This task was hard.
+This task of formulating this list was hard.
 I could have easily written lists of 25 ‘favorites’ for each and every category below.
 Since I was limited to five each, I tried to gather a wide variety books that often go much farther than the highlighted subject.

 I sure hope you find some new favorites here!

 My Rows and Piles of Coins by Tolotwa M. Mollel is a sweet tale set in Tanzania about a little boy who works hard to save money for a bike.
 He has to learn a hard or two, but is rewarded for his work ethic in the end.

 Beatrice’s Goat by Page McBriar is a book that doesn’t overtly teach math.
 However, it’s an incredible story to open up discussions about economics and how the best gift you can share with someone sometimes is a simple gift that keeps on giving.

 The Babe and I by David A. Adler is set in New York during the Great Depression.
 It’s not overtly about math either, but mathematical and economic concepts can be easily discussed after reading the heartwarming story of a little boy who secretly finds a job to help with the family income.

 The Sir Cumference series by Cindy Neuschwander is surely on everyone’s list of best-ever math literature and for good reason.
 These adventurous medieval-era books are wonderful for introducing mathematical concepts to 3rd-7th graders.